Why is it important to reduce food waste?

 - The average NSW household wastes more than $3,000 of food a year

 - Food waste also affects our environment because when food breaks down in landfill it generates methane - a greenhouse gas 25 times more powerful than carbon dioxide.
-Any of your food waste should be put in the green bin which will be turned into premium compost.
+Your food waste in the green bin will be turned into premium compost.

 - Throwing away food means throwing away all the natural resources that went into growing, packaging, producing, transporting, selling and preparing your food.